-I moved to Washington, D.C. in 2015 and quickly found a community where I am able to mix a fascination of politics, a steadfast belief in the power of the arts, a soft spot for people in love and a deep conviction that everyone deserves a proper portrait.
+I moved to the Washington, D.C. area in 2015 and quickly found a community where I am able to mix a fascination of politics, a steadfast belief in the power of the arts, a soft spot for people in love and a deep conviction that everyone deserves a proper portrait.

 Washington D.C. has something for everyone – history, politics, culture, great food and motorcades!

 Raised in the PNW

 I spent most of my life in the Pacific Northwest, growing up in gritty (but oh, so pretty) Tacoma, Washington, and then living in Seattle until 2015 with a brief interlude off the west coast of Sweden.

 I know what real mountains are, and in my heart I remain a west-coast girl never forgetting to appreciate the relentless drama of nature.